§ 20-179.3. Limited driving privilege.

 (3) Its owner has filed with the court a written document authorizing the applicant to drive the vehicle, for work-related purposes, under the authority of a limited driving privilege.

 (g5) Ignition Interlock Required. - If a person's drivers license is revoked for a conviction of G.S.
-20-138.1, and the person had an alcohol concentration of 0.15 or more, a judge shall include all of the following in a limited driving privilege order:
+20-138.1, and the person had an alcohol concentration of 0.15 or more or is eligible for a limited driving privilege pursuant to subdivision (b)(3) of this section, a judge shall include all of the following in a limited driving privilege order:

 (1) A restriction that the applicant may operate only a designated motor vehicle.